nodejs/nodejs.dev/OKR.md

 # Nodejs.dev Objectives and Key Results

-The Nodejs.dev project uses Objectives and Key Results to provide direction and guidance to the work we do, enabling our own work and the work of our initiatives to have a north star for us to work towards.
+The Nodejs.dev project uses Objectives and Key Results to provide direction and guidance to the work we do, enabling our work and the work of our initiatives to have a north star for us to work towards.

 ## Key Concepts

 OKRs consist of two elements:

 - Objectives
-  - Objectives are qualatative, ambitious, and memorable definitions of the things we as a committee would like to achieve.
+  - Objectives are qualitative, ambitious, and memorable definitions of the things we as a committee would like to achieve.
 - Key Results
   - Key Results are a set of metrics by which we can measure progress toward their objectives.
 Like objectives, they should be ambitious and overestimate what we can accomplish.